-Protection of the environment, safety and quality are the three basic values of Swing Flugsportgeräte GmbH and these have implications on everything we do.
+Protection of the environment, safety and quality are the three core values of Swing Flugsportgeräte GmbH and they have implications for everything we do.
 We also believe that our customers share our environmental awareness.

 Respect for nature and the environment